arun-kushwaha04/Social-Media-Application-Frontend/README.md

     - Viewing Posts and related Activities.
     - Search people registered on Dubify.
     - Viewing upcoming events.
-    - My-Contact list.
+    - My Friends list.
     - Connection suggestions.
     - Follow/Unfollow a user.
     - See Trending Info and play games

 3. Stories Page :
     - Add your story
-    - See like and view count on ohter's story.
+    - See like and view count on other's story.
     - View Others stories and like them

 4. Profile Page: